Coyotes score 3 in 1st period, hold on to beat Ducks

-GLENDALE, Ariz.
-(AP) -- Radim Vrbata capped Arizona's three-goal first period and the Coyotes held on for 3-2 victory over the Anaheim Ducks on Monday night.
+Langhamer replaced starter Mike Smith early in the third period and stopped two point-blank shots in the closing seconds, helping the Coyotes hold off the Anaheim Ducks 3-2 Monday night.

+''It was tough to jump right into it, but guys played a great game in front of me,'' said Langhamer who had seven saves on eight shots. ''Obviously I'm thankful for that and happy I could do it.''

-Christian Dvorak and Jakob Chychrun also scored for Arizona, and starting goalie Mike Smith had 27 saves before leaving about 4 1/2 minutes into the third period after a collision in the net.
-Marek Langhamer helped kill a power play after being pressed into action for his NHL debut and stopped seven of the eight shots he faced.
+Radim Vrbata capped Arizona's three-goal first period and the Coyotes won for the fourth time in six games.
+Christian Dvorak and Jakob Chychrun also scored for Arizona, and Smith had 27 saves before leaving about 4 1/2 minutes into the third period after a blow to the back of his head.

+Smith, the Coyotes' All-Star, was fine after the game, coach Dave Tippett said, and was ordered to come out after a concussion spotter saw Smith take a helmet to the back of his head.
+He's not expected to miss any time.

+Langhamer, called up from the AHL on an emergency basis late last week with backup Louis Domingue dealing with injury, helped kill a power play after being pressed into action.

-Langhamer gave up Ryan Getzlaf's second goal of the night and 11th of the season with 26.8 seconds to play, but thwarted two quality shots in the final seconds.
+He gave up Ryan Getzlaf's second goal of the night and 11th of the season with 26.8 seconds to play, but gathered himself and stopped a rebound shot from Corey Perry just before the final horn.

+''He's a real calm kid,'' Tippett said. ''When you know he's going to be all right is the first couple of times he touched the puck he was playing outside the net, didn't look nervous at all.''

 Jonathan Bernier gave up three goals on six shots in the first period for the Ducks, who have lost six of nine.
 Starting goalie John Gibson, who played in the 1-0 win over Los Angeles on Sunday night, came on to start the second and stopped all 14 shots he faced.